 \section{Theory}

-Light propagation in fibre is governed by the scalar wave equation:
+Light propagation in fiber is governed by the scalar wave equation:

-where $\nabla_{\perp}^{2} \equiv \partial_x^2 + \partial_y^2$ is the transverse Laplacian and $k_0 = 2 \pi/\lambda$ is the free-space wavenumber, $n$ is the refractive index of the glass, $\psi$ is the electric field $E_{x}$ or $E_{y}$, and $\beta$ is the propagation constant (the $z$-component of the wavevector).
-To find the supermodes of a weakly coupled multi-core fibre, we use the eigenvalue equation: $\rm{C}\textbf{u}=$$\Delta \beta\textbf{u}$, where $\Delta \beta$ is the change in propagation constant for a supermode relative to the propagation constant of a single core (where entries in matrix $\rm{C}$ depend on $A-B$ couplings $C_1$ within a unit cell and $C_2$ between unit cells).
-By inducing alternating coupling strengths within and between unit cells, a topological Su-Schrieffer-Heeger (SSH) chain can be created~\cite{Roberts2022}.
-This chain supports edge modes that are robust to symmetry-preserving disorder and is characterised by a topological winding number.
+where $\nabla_{\perp}^{2} \equiv \partial_x^2 + \partial_y^2$ is the transverse Laplacian and $k_0 = 2 \pi/\lambda$ is the free-space wavenumber, $n$ is the refractive index of the glass, $\psi$ is the electric field $E_{x}$ or $E_{y}$, and $\beta$ is the propagation constant (the $z$ component of the wave vector).
+To find the supermodes of a weakly coupled multicore fiber, we use the eigenvalue equation $\rm{C}\textbf{u}=$$\Delta \beta\textbf{u}$, where $\Delta \beta$ is the change in propagation constant for a supermode relative to the propagation constant of a single core (where entries in matrix $\rm{C}$ depend on $A-B$ couplings $C_1$ within a unit cell and couplings $C_2$ between unit cells).
+By inducing alternating coupling strengths within and between unit cells, a topological Su-Schrieffer-Heeger (SSH) chain is created~\cite{Roberts2022}.
+This chain supports edge modes that are robust to symmetry-preserving disorder and is characterized by a topological winding number.
 In this system, the winding number describes how the phase difference within a unit cell varies as a function of the phase difference between unit cells.
-If the path taken by the phase variation encloses the origin, the winding number is 1 and the system will feature topological edge states, and otherwise the fibre is considered topologically trivial.
+If the path taken by the phase variation encloses the origin, the winding number is one and the system will feature topological edge states.
+Otherwise the fiber is considered topologically trivial.